-For organisations looking to improve security through centralisation, Cloud Print Management is smart strategy.
+For organizations looking to improve security through centralization, Cloud Print Management is smart strategy.
 With the solution, data is protected as it transitions through the system, providing an extra layer of security to ensure that information is protected.

-“In this modern day of viruses and malware and people trying to attack us with ransomware, the less machines we have out there, the more we minimise our risk,” says Buhler.
+“In this modern day of viruses and malware and people trying to attack us with ransomware, the less machines we have out there, the more we minimize our risk,” says Buhler.